-3. The Commission may adopt temporary rules without engaging in the processes required for a permanent rule "only if the agency finds that immediate adoption of the rule is imperatively necessary to comply with a state or federal law or federal regulation or for the preservation of public health, safety, or welfare and compliance with [permanent rulemaking] requirements . . . would be contrary to the public interest." § 24-4-103(6)(a), C.R.S.
+- 16. The Commission may adopt emergency temporary rules without engaging in the processes required for a permanent rule if the agency finds that "immediate adoption of the rule is imperatively necessary to comply with a state or federal law or federal regulation or for the preservation of public health, safety, or welfare and compliance with [permanent rulemaking] requirements . . . would be contrary to the public interest." § 24-4-103(6)(a), C.R.S.
+For the reasons stated below, we find that immediate adoption of these emergency rules is imperatively necessary to provide for the health, safety and welfare of the public. - 17.
+Access to energy is critical in a period in which Coloradans are being encouraged to stay home for health and safety reasons.
+Residents rely on electricity and natural gas in order to safely and comfortably work from home or educate their children from home.